 In this webinar, we introduce reproducibility best practices and resources that are applicable across disciplines.
 Finally, we will demonstrate tools that help researchers overcome barriers to reproducibility including how to share their code and data using Code Ocean.

-Webinar sponsored by DCMI: http://dublincore.org/
+Webinar sponsored by ASIS&T.

 After registering, you will receive a confirmation email containing information about joining the webinar.

 April is an epidemiologist, methodologist and expert in open science tools, methods, training and community stewardship.
 She holds an MS in Population Medicine (Epidemiology).
-Since 2014, she has focussed on creating curriculum and running workshops for scientists in open and reproducible research methods (Center for Open Science, SPARC) and is co-author of FOSTER’s Open Science Training Handbook.
+Since 2014, she has focused on creating curriculum and running workshops for scientists in open and reproducible research methods (Center for Open Science, SPARC) and is co-author of FOSTER’s Open Science Training Handbook.